UoB-COMSM0166/2026-group-15/README.md

 </div>

-> We worked on the game collaboratively and did not experience major issues with teamwork.
-Each person had slightly different areas of focus, but overall we feel that the workload was shared fairly, so we report an equal contribution for all team members.
+> We worked on the game collaboratively, and each of us had slightly different areas of focus.
+Overall, the workload was shared fairly, so we report an equal contribution for all team members.

 ### Additional Marks